jhgarner/Xest-Window-Manager/xest-site/home.md

   <source src=/images/nested.mp4>
 </video>

 There's a little bit more going on in this video compared to the others.
-The important part is that you can reuse workspaces with only a couple extra key presses when switching projects.
+If the key presses don't make sense, don't worry!
+The important part is that you can reuse workspaces with only a couple key strokes when switching projects.
 Once you've switched projects, everything is muscle memory.

 Although desktop environments like Plasma offer nested workspaces built in, Xest offers something more generic with its tree structure.
 In theory, you can nest